Bowtie7114/Scenes-of-FFXIV/README.md

   <br> Used to create wireframe designs for website.
 - cloudconvert.com
   <br> Used to convert hero and content images from .png to .webp.
+- tinypng.com
+  <br> Used to compress image files before upload to increase web loading performance.

 ## Testing ##